Yolanda-Ling-Li/WolfPubDb-Management-System/README.md

-# csc540 project demo
+# csc540 demo project
-Homework and reports for csc540 database management system
+Final demo project for csc540 database management system

 ## Project setup
 We develop this application using [Eclipse](https://www.eclipse.org/downloads/).
 You can also use command line to compile.